-Alexis Chavez is one of the new co-editor’s for the MCH blog for 2020.
-She graduated in May 2020 from the University of Arizona with a Bachelor’s of Science degree in Public Health with an emphasis in Health Promotion and minor in Health and Human Values.
-She is now pursuing a Master’s degree in Public Health with an emphasis in Maternal and Child Health at the University of Minnesota.
-She looks forward to working with her co-editor from SUNY Albany and growing as Public Health advocate through her time at the University of Minnesota.
+Alexis Chavez (she/her) served as one of the co-editors of the MCH blog for the 2020-2022 period.
+She graduated in May 2020 from the University of Arizona with a Bachelor of Science degree in Public Health with an emphasis on Health Promotion and a minor in Health and Human Values.
+In May 2022, she graduated with a master’s degree in public health with a focus on maternal and child health at the University of Minnesota.
+Check out Alexis’ University of Minnesota School of Public Health, Students of SPH feature & Center for Leadership Education in Maternal & Child Public Health Student Spotlight.

-Abhi was the inaugural blog editor.
-She helped to conceptualize the blog, developed the site, and worked on the early crafting processes.
+Abhi Ramesh was the inaugural blog editor.
+She helped to conceptualize the blog, developed the site and worked on the early crafting processes.
 She graduated in May 2020 with an MPH in Maternal and Child Health.
-She is now working towards her PhD in molecular and genetic epidemiology at the University of Iowa.

-Gray served as one of the blog’s first editors and worked to launch the blog.
-She helped to further develop the blog by creating a communication plan and promoting blog efforts.
-She is currently a second-year in the MPH Epidemiology program at the University of Washington.
+Gray Taylor served as one of the blog’s first editors and worked to launch the blog.
+In addition, she helped to further develop the blog by creating a communication plan and promoting blog efforts.
+She graduated in May 2021 with an MPH from the University of Washington.